AlexandruIca/HomeWork/README.md

 * Improve documentation.
 * Translate docs/README.md to romanian
 * Translate the api to romanian as much as possible
-* Need to have way to get mouse events
 * Add text, sounds

 For the last point: